Does Red Light Therapy Increase Testosterone?

 Minimize Exposure to Endocrine Disruptors

-A study by Rattan et al. (2017) highlights how these disruptors interfere with key reproductive processes, contributing to issues like subfertility and menstrual cycle irregularities.
+- Research shows these chemicals can cause serious hormone problems: A study by Rattan et al. (2017) found that these disruptors interfere with the body’s natural reproductive system.
+This leads to issues like trouble getting pregnant and irregular periods.

 Herbal Supplements That Naturally Boost Testosterone